sunqianqian-233/learngit/readme.txt

 Git is a distributed sss version control system.
 Git is free software distributed under the GPL.
-Git has a mutable index called stagsese.
+Git has a mutable index called stage.
+Git tracks changes.